e-n-f/the-c-programming-language/README.md

 bounds be the first element and one past the last element, rather than the first and directly the last.

+The substantive change is that in K&R, the allocator and the text both work in terms of bytes.
+I have a byte-oriented allocator with a generic `void *` interface and text in wide characters, and have to use `sizeof` when allocating.

 * [5.06-sort.c](5.06-sort.c)

+Should it keep a separate list of what was allocated, in order, so that it can free the memory at the end?
+It is probably not great to start off encouraging memory leaks.